theirish81/redplant/README.md

 * `origin` (required): a URL representing the origin we should forward the request to
 * `stripPrefix` (optional): inbound paths are generally appended as they are to the origin.
 For example, if the path is `/foo/abc123` and the origin is `http://example.com/data`, the request will be forwarded to `http://example.com/data/foo/abc123`.
-However this may not be the desired behavior.
+However, this may not be the desired behavior.
 If we wanted to forward to `http://example.com/data/abc123`, then we give the `stripPrefix` parameter the value of `/foo`.

 In our example, a set of rules with paths will look like this: